BMD91/webapp22-BuiDuc/README.md

 ### Changes that will be applied based on "Issues" posted

 * removing the CustomerId and replacing it with OrderId.
-* creating additional property to save the number of plants/vases available in storage
+* creating additional property to save the number of plants/vases available in storage (to class Plant and Vase
-* adding new property called "Destination" or "shipment adress" to the Table of Orders
+* adding new property called "Destination" or "shipment adress" to the Table of Orders for testing porpouses the country of destination will be germany
+* adding enumaration descirbing vase sizes

 ### UML class diagram